Scaffold-Stark/speedrunstark/README.md

 > Find the `packages/snfoundry/.env` file and fill the env variables related to Sepolia testnet with your own contract address and private key.

->  How to Install the example Wallet on Browser
+> Follow up [Wallet Account](https://docs.starknet.io/quick-start/set-up-an-account) to install the example Wallet on Browser
-1. Install the Argent X Extension:
-    Go to the Argent X on Web Store.
-    Click add button and confirm the installation.

-2. Create a New Wallet:
-    After installation, open the Argent X wallet by clicking on the icon in your browser's toolbar.
-    Select "Create a new wallet" to set up a new StarkNet wallet.
-    You will be prompted to back up your recovery seed phrase.
-This is essential for recovering your wallet in case you lose access, so store it securely.

-3. Get ETH from StarkNet Faucet:
-    Once your wallet is created, you can visit the StarkNet Faucet to receive testnet ETH.
-    Enter your wallet's contract address and click "Request funds".
-You’ll receive a small amount of test ETH to use for transactions on StarkNet.
-    How to Find Your Contract Address and Private Key in Argent X
-    - Find Your Contract Address:
-        Open Argent X and select your account.
-        The contract address (wallet address) will be displayed under your account name.
-You can copy this address to use it as needed.
-    - Retrieve Your Private Key:
-        You can get the private key based on the wallet interface you installed.
-Go to your account profile by going to settings and click on your account, you will see the line "export private key"
+ - Visit [here](https://www.argent.xyz/argent-x) to dowload ArgentX wallet
+ - visit [here](https://braavos.app/) to dowload Braavos wallet

-> Some popular faucets are [Starknet Faucet](https://starknet-faucet.vercel.app/) and [Blastapi Starknet Sepolia Eth](https://blastapi.io/faucets/starknet-sepolia-eth)
+> You will need to get some ETH or STRK Sepolia tokens to deploy your contract to Sepolia testnet.Some popular faucets are [Starknet Faucet](https://starknet-faucet.vercel.app/) and [Blastapi Starknet Sepolia Eth](https://blastapi.io/faucets/starknet-sepolia-eth)

 🚀 Deploy your NFT smart contract with `yarn deploy`.